8 key ingredients for B2B marketing strategy development for 2026

 2. Deeply understand your audience

 The most effective B2B marketing is rooted in genuine customer understanding.
 Go beyond assumptions by speaking directly to customers and prospects.
 Interviews, surveys and desk research all help uncover pain points, motivations and the gains people want from your product or service.
 Developing Ideal Customer Profiles (ICPs), personas and empathy maps allows you to step into your customers’ shoes and see what truly matters to them.
+Often a lack of ICP understanding means strategies and plans miss the mark because they’re built on assumptions rather than insight.

 3. Ensure product-market fit and innovation